astrea25/Guitar-Simulation/README.md

-# Simple-Piano-Simulation
+# Simple-Guitar-Simulation
-This simulates playing a piano using the frequencies of its strings.
+This simulates playing a guitar using the frequencies of its strings.